How Do I Use Discount Rules in WooCommerce?

 Ignoring mobile user experience

 It is essential to keep your online stores mobile-friendly.
-About 63% retail e-commerce sales were made by mobile devices.
+Approximately 63% retail e-commerce sales were made by mobile devices.

 Poor discount Targeting